thommeo/generator-fe/README.md

 # generator-fe

 A generator for [yeoman](https://github.com/yeoman/yo) to kickstart frontend for web projects.

-Includes:

-* grunt
-* server
-* livereload
-* sass
-* uglify
+Includes grunt, server, livereload, sass, uglify.

 During the installation you will be given a choice to kickstart a bootstrap or foundation project.